 With wind damage potentially bringing down trees as well as physical structures and serious flooding effecting low-lying areas and valleys, there’s a very good chance that both minor and major access routes could be completely impassable for days on end until a rescue and recovery operation gets under way.

 In the latter example, if you haven’t evacuated an at risk area before hand, it is highly recommended that you await emergency assistance unless your home has become absolutely unsafe to remain in.
-If evacuation of your home becomes a necessity however, you should look to invest in a high-quality survival dinghy of some kind as well life vests.

 Prepare.
 Survive.
 Thrive.